ivan006/Course-Work--Notes/Gardening/Classy-courgettes/readme.md

 # Footnotes
 - ?
 	- this stage starts at 5 weeks after germination
+	- week 3: was 16 plants to feed; date was 2019/04/07; used R165 compost; used 10L chicken manure(double what i was meant to); used 112minutes (7min per plant)
 - Pest control ideas
 	- sypemephrine
 	- tamalon